LEXUGE/poincare/src/notes/quantum-mechanics/main.typ

   components satisfy
   $ [op(J)_i, op(J)_j ] = ii epsilon_(i,j,k) op(J)_k $
   where we used Einstein summation (and we will for the rest of note).

+  And a particular consequence of this is it's illegal to write $ket(vb(J))$, an angular momentum eigenket with well-defined components for all three directions.
 ]

 Since we expect position operators $op(x), op(y), op(z)$ to physically mean the